The Practicality of Randomized Quantum Linear Systems Solvers

-In this section, we consider the sampling based approach presented in \cite{Wan:2021non} to construct an estimator for the exponential $e^{-\imi \tilde{A}\tau}$.
-In particular, we use a Taylor series expansion to approximately represent the exponential as a Linear Combination of Unitaries (LCU).
-We sample individual unitaries according to the coefficients of the LCU.
+We now describe the second method used to perform controlled time evolution, i.e. the \RTE\ approach.
+In particular, we consider the sampling based approach presented in \cite{Wan:2021non} to construct an estimator for the exponential $e^{-\imi \tilde{A}\tau}$.
+We use a Taylor series expansion to approximately represent the exponential as a Linear Combination of Unitaries (LCU) and sample individual unitaries according to the coefficients of the LCU.
 The controlled version of each such unitary can then be used in the Hadamard test circuit step shown in \cref{fig:alg_outline} to estimate the overlap $\braket{\phi|\tilde A^{-1}|\psi}$.
 This approach was also used in~\cite{Wang:2023els} for randomized quantum linear algebra algorithms.